 Zoo animals biscuits

-Children one by one choose an animal they can call, say its name aloud and then they can eat the biscuit.
+Children one by one choose an animal they can name, say it aloud and then they can eat the biscuit.
 Bon appetit!